brettz9/es-file-traverse/README.md

         1. Allow collecting whole modules in use rather than files, so can indicate desire to lint entire modules in use (e.g., so as to report back problems across the whole repo)
-    1. Utilize import maps, with either a callback or esquer(ies) for how to collect the data of interest on each page, then return that result with file name/path (and module type used, e.g., if multiple module types are being queried).
-For linting, we could just get files and then use `eslint-plugin-query` with the selectors there instead.
-Could have `strategies` option for built-in following of requires, but could also iterate based on following a function call which would need to track stacks, e.g., to follow dynamic imports in order or when only needing to check linting on a particular API.
-1. Uses elsewhere:
-    1. Propose this traversal mechanism as a **command line option for eslint itself**, esp. if get as a working demo (in place of, or in addition to, a set of whitelisted files).
-        1. Perform linting (or if doing along the way, only perform linting once per discovered file).
-Traversal code should remain separate so can keep a useful generic traverser by import/require (dynamic or static) rather than becoming a linter.
     1. Use esp. for `eslint-plugin-privileges` (and `eslint-plugin-query`).
     1. Use for `eslint-plugin-jsdoc` in getting at defined variables
     1. **Validate JavaScript with JSDoc** alone (no TypeScript needed),